quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 acknowledgement receiver).
 Similarly, "receiver" refers to a QUIC data receiver (and acknowledgement sender).

-An "acknowledgement packet" refers to a QUIC packet that contains only an ACK frame.

 This document uses terms, definitions, and notational conventions described in
 {{Section 1.2 and Section 1.3 of QUIC-TRANSPORT}}.